Black Oxen: Plot

 As described in a film magazine review, having submitted to a medical treatment which restores her youth and beauty using a rejuvenating glandular treatment and X-ray surgery, Madame Zatianny, formerly Mary Ogden of New York City, leaves Austria for the United States.
 Young playwright Lee Clavering meets the rejuvenated Mary and, taken by her perfect poise and serene beauty, falls in love with her.
 Janet Oglethorpe, an animated and precocious flapper, is also in love with Lee but he has not yet taken notice of her.
 Mary and Lee make plans to marry.
 One of Madame's former lovers, Prince Rohenhauer, arrives and convinces her of the folly of this match.
 In a final meeting, she makes a break with Clavering and returns to Austria.
 In the end, Lee discovers happiness with Janet as they ride away in a taxicab.

 Cast

 Advertisement of the film

 In 1923 motion picture industry magazine promotions, Corinne Griffith was used to advertise the movie because she was a known star and considered one of the most beautiful actresses in cinema.
 Publications also used the W. B. Yeats couplet, "The years like Great Black Oxen tread the world // And God the herdsman goads them on behind."
-That is quoted on the title page of the novel in its first edition and at the opening of the film.
+This is quoted on the title page of the novel in its first edition and at the opening of the film.